Artemis-Coder17/TraCar/README.md

 ### 📋 Compliance Reminders
 - Add NCT, Insurance and Motor Tax expiry dates
 - Color-coded status: 🟢 Good, 🟡 Warning (≤30 days), 🔴 Urgent (≤7 days)
-- "Add to Calendar" button generates ICS files for Google/Apple Calendar
+- `Add to Calendar` button generates ICS files for Google/Apple Calendar
 - Expired reminders stay visible for 30 days then auto-disappear
+- **Automated notifications** — Vercel cron jobs check expiry dates on a schedule and send you a notification when NCT, Insurance or Motor Tax is approaching

 ### ⛽ Fuel Logging
 - Log fuel fills with date, litres, price per litre and total cost